OpenCQRS/OpenCQRS/docs/Entity-Framework-Core.md

 # Entity Framework Core

 The OpenCQRS Entity Framework Core store provider enables event sourcing persistence using Entity Framework Core.

-This provider offers a comprehensive set of extension methods for managing aggregates and events.
+You can either use the `IDomainService` interface to access the event sourcing functionalities or directly use them from your DbContext that inherits from `DomainDbContext` or `IdentityDomainDbContext`.

 All features are implemented as extension methods on the `IDomainDbContext` interface, allowing seamless integration with your existing DbContext implementations.